TeamPiped/documentation/content/_index.md

 ---
-title: 'Piped'
+title: "Piped"
 ---

 Piped is a privacy friendly alternative YouTube frontend, which is efficient and scalable by design.